gaumrab/REST_API/README.md

 I am uploading my  REST API project to Git.
 This API performs fundamental CRUD operations, including creating, reading, updating, and deleting data.
 In developing this project, I utilized various npm packages, such as UUID and Method-Override, along with the Express framework to facilitate the functionality.

 ## Overview
-This is my first REST API project, designed to perform basic CRUD (Create, Read, Update, Delete) operations.
+This is my  REST API project, designed to perform basic CRUD (Create, Read, Update, Delete) operations.
 It serves as a foundational application to understand RESTful principles and API development.

 ## Features
 - **Create**: Add new data entries.